-The play, which can be seen above, shows Thomasson skating half the length of the rink (at full speed) to take out Tommy Latouche-Gauvin, who had tussled with Thomasson’s brother a few moments before.
+The play shows Thomasson skating half the length of the rink (at full speed) to take out Tommy Latouche-Gauvin, who had tussled with Thomasson’s brother a few moments before.

 Latouche-Gauvin suffered neck pain as a result of the blow but was not seriously injured.